dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 Step A2 Prepare mountain layer and combine with LULC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The development of mountain map consists in clipping and reprojecting the SDG 15.4.2.
 Global Mountain Descriptor Map developed by FAO to area of interest, in this case, the national border of Colombia.
 Once we have the two raster datasets in their native resolutions, we need to bring the datasets together and ensure that correct aggregation is undertaken and that the all the layers align to a common resolution.
 As SGD Indicator 15.4.2a requires disaggregation by both the 10 land cover classes and the 4 bioclimatic belts and the tools within QGIS will only allow a single input for zones, we will combine the two datasets.
 We need to ensure that the layers are aggregated to a common spatial resolution.
+During this step we ensure we maintain the resolution of the Lamdcover dataset as this is the most import layer in the analysis,  rather than the mountain layer as this is only used to determine mountain extent and report on the disagregated values.

 First we will run for the year 2000.